If You Don’t Like Your House, Just Rearrange All the Rooms

 We’ve seen all kinds of design schemes that aim to please the whims of their owners–from customizable, life-size Erector Sets to a house whose outside shell slides away.
 But this one beats them all.
 Designed by young Brazilian firm FGMF Arquitetos at the prompting of Wallpaper*, the “Tic-Tac” house is meant to express the “constant need for change.”
 As the designers write, “Nobody acts the same way in the morning, afternoon or evening.
-No one

-even reacts the same way to different seasons… so why should our houses
+No oneeven reacts the same way to different seasons… so why should our housesbe always the same?”

 Point taken.
 As Arch Daily reports, the house comprises five lightweight, pre-fab modules.
 The central one, which houses the kitchen and bathrooms, is fixed.
 But the remaining four can be rotated on a whim.
 Additionally, there’s an overhead roof that can be wheeled along two big railings, to modulate shade and define the outdoor spaces.